 Many of us, including me, can trace much of our spiritual heritage to a youth group that pointed our hearts toward Jesus.
-I am so deeply grateful for the youth leaders who poured into me throughout my middle school and high school years.
+I’m so deeply grateful for the youth leaders who poured into me throughout my middle school and high school years.

-As a former youth leader, I have seen the workings of youth ministry from the sidelines of the dodgeball game too.
-Some of my fondest memories as a youth leader were the life-changing camps, powerful retreats and fun-filled Wednesday night youth meetings that I had the privilege of leading.
+As a former youth leader, I’ve seen the workings of youth ministry from the sidelines of the dodgeball game too.
+Some of my fondest memories as a youth leader were the life-changing camps, powerful retreats, and fun-filled Wednesday night youth meetings I had the privilege of leading.

-I’m also fully aware that minds, much brighter than my own, are working tirelessly to develop paradigms, programs and curriculums that will capture the hearts, minds and souls of this era of teenagers, (nicknamed Gen Z.)
+I’m also fully aware that minds much brighter than my own are working tirelessly to develop paradigms, programs, and curriculums that will capture the hearts, minds, and souls of this era of teenagers.

-But, despite of all the hard efforts and brilliant minds working in and on youth ministry, the current form of youth ministry being executed in the typical youth group is not working.
+But despite all the hard efforts and brilliant minds working in and on youth ministry, the current form of youth ministry being executed in the typical youth group is not working.

 We read it in the statistics.
-In the pages that follow you are going to read some stats and facts that point to the inarguable conclusion that youth ministry has miserably and utterly failed to capture the current generation of teenagers.
+In the pages of my short book The Failure of Youth Ministry…and how to fix it, you’ll read stats and facts that point to the inarguable conclusion that youth ministry has miserably and utterly failed to capture the current generation of teenagers.
 It grieves me to say this.
 It hurts my heart.
 But facts are facts.

 We see it in our churches.
-In the typical church the number of teenagers attending youth group has steadily shrunk over the last few decades.
-The current pandemic has accelerated this trend even more.
-Even those youth groups with decent attendance often fail to experience enough new disciples made and multiplied to make a significant statistical dent when compared to the full number of unreached teenagers who reside in their communities.
+In the typical church, the number of teenagers attending youth group has steadily shrunk over the last few decades.
+The pandemic accelerated that trend.
+Even youth groups with decent attendance often fail to experience enough new disciples made and multiplied to make a significant statistical dent when compared to the full number of unreached teenagers who reside in their communities.

-So many times, we, like the prophet Elijah, long to experience revival in the form of a windstorm of activity, a firestorm of events or an earthquake of worship.
-But true revival is found in God’s whisper of change.
-This whisper isn’t found in some big event, magic bullet curriculum or downloadable app that will make everything better.
-It’s found in the gentle whisper of God’s Word and the quiet, yet relentless, application of his truths to our youth ministry contexts.
+So often, we, like the prophet Elijah, long to experience revival in the form of a windstorm of activity, a firestorm of events, or an earthquake of worship.
+But true revival is more likely to occur through God’s whisper of change.
+This whisper isn’t found in some big event, magic-bullet curriculum, or downloadable app that will make everything better.
+It’s found in the gentle whisper of God’s Word and the quiet, yet relentless, application of His truths to our youth ministry contexts.

-2 Peter 1:3 reminds us., “His divine power has given us everything we need for life and godliness.”
-I can’t help but think that he has given us everything we need to lead truly effective youth ministries as well.
+2 Peter 1:3 reminds us: “His divine power has given us everything we need for life and godliness.”
+I can’t help but think that He’s given us everything we need to lead truly effective youth ministries as well.

 Yes, youth ministry is broken and needs fixed.
-By God’s grace, we can and through his “divine power”, we will.
+By God’s grace, we can fix it, and through His “divine power,” we will.